Triangle

 In addition, PRIMIS frequently provides ongoing advice to UKHSA to provide important contextual information about primary care, clinical coding and data recording that may impact their work including the SNOMED Bridging Studies project (see below for more information).

-PRIMIS has been commissioned by Public Health England (PHE) to develop and maintain the national data specification that will assist in the identification of priority patients for the seasonal influenza vaccination programme and will additionally allow all GP clinical system suppliers to provide regular activity reports regarding vaccine uptake to PHE.
+PRIMIS has been commissioned by UKHSA to develop and maintain the national vaccine uptake data specification that assists in national vaccine uptake monitoring and allows all GP clinical system suppliers to provide regular activity reports (via ImmForm) regarding vaccine uptake to UKHSA.

 Seasonal influenza SNOMED specification request form